TMartin88/ski_shop/README.md

 This Project is not the final step but the building blocks are in place.

-The ultimate goal will be to improve this online shop so it can cater for international customers.
+Helpful tools like Size Calculators for the various product categories will be developed.

-In addition helpful tools like Size Calculators for the various product categories will be developed.
+Colors as well as sizes will be implemented in future developments.

-Colors as well as sizes will be implemented in future developments
+Shipping will be expanded to allow for International Markets.

 ---------------------------------